pu2clr/SI4735/README.md

 ### SI4735 Patch Support for Single Side Band

 The SI4735 class implements a set of methods to apply patches and deal with SSB mode.
-All API documentation about pathces can be seen [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group17.html).
+All API documentation about patches can be seen [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group17.html).

 The SSB patches used in some examples of this library were tested only on SI4735-D60 and SI4732-A10 devices.  __The updates used in those examples are unlikely to work on other SI47XX devices__.

 __First of all, it is important to say that the SSB patch content is not part of this library__.
 The patches used with test purpose here were made available by Mr. [Vadim Afonkin](https://youtu.be/fgjPGnTAVgM) on his [Dropbox repository](https://www.dropbox.com/sh/xzofrl8rfaaqh59/AAA5au2_CVdi50NBtt0IivyIa?dl=0).
 Also, on Silcon Labs website, [support and community](https://www.silabs.com/community/audio-radio/forum.topic.20.10.html/ssb_and_or_ask_fskn-nJpo), there is a topic called "__SSB and/or ASK/FSK/nPSK demodulation on Si radio chips__".
 If you follow that topic, you will see a post from a member called "__DASM__" making available a [link to a patch](https://www.silabs.com/content/usergenerated/asi/cloud/attachments/siliconlabs/en/community/groups/audio-radio/forum/jcr:content/content/primary/qna/ssb_and_or_ask_fskn-nJpo/lookattachment_p216-Fwrr/si4735_patch.txt) for the SI4735-D60 and SI4732-A10.
 The structure of this file is a bit different if compared with Vadim's files __amrx_6_0_1_ssbrx_patch_full_0x9D29.csg__ and __amrx_6_0_1_ssbrx_patch_init_0xA902.csg__.
 However, they have the same idea and can be easily adjusted for patching.
 If you have some experience with C, all you have to do is follow the recommendations of the SI47XX PROGRAMMING GUIDE AN332; page 219.

-IT IS IMPORTANT TO NOTE THAT THE AUTHOR OF THIS LIBRARY DOES NOT ENCOURAGE ANYONE TO USE THE SSB PATCHES CONTENT FOR COMMERCIAL PURPOSES. __IN OTHER WORDS, THIS LIBRARY ONLY SUPPORTS SSB PATCHES, THE PATCHES THEMSELVES ARE NOT PART OF THIS LIBRARY__.
+PLEASE NOTE THAT THE AUTHOR OF THIS LIBRARY DOES NOT ENCOURAGE ANYONE TO USE THE SSB PATCHES CONTENT FOR COMMERCIAL PURPOSES. __IN OTHER WORDS, WHILE THIS LIBRARY SUPPORTS SSB PATCHES, THE PATCHES THEMSELVES ARE NOT A PART OF THIS LIBRARY__.

 #### What does SSB patch mean?